Part of your duty when you become a parent is packing from lunches and backpacks to the car but today we are talking about packing for the beach!

 12. A kids sized fish net- Casting nets out into the ocean is such a fun pastime for my kids.
 Often it becomes a teachable moment because they catch something that we can talk about.
 Plus it keeps them busy!
 Bonus, this fishing net floats.

 13. Sand toys- You are sitting in a giant sandbox.
 You and your family will need something to play in the sand with.
+You can get a large amount of sand toys, like these, extremely inexpensively.

 14. A big ol’ bag that you don’t care if it gets wet/sandy- My plastic Ikea bag does the trick.
 It is HUGE and super sturdy.
 Plus they are cheap so I don’t care if something happens to it while we are on the trip.
 You can buy a set of 2 on Amazon.